mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-11-08-moleskine-book.md

 Two weeks later your book(s) will arrive in a small cardboard parcel with a pull tab.
 Tugging on this rips through the protective packaging to reveal a book wrapped in a protective sheet of paper.

-{% figure caption:"A sticker seals the sleeve and the inside back is adorned with a handmade stamp and signature." class:"half" %}
+{% figure caption:"A sticker seals the sleeve and the inside back is adorned with a handmade stamp and signature." class:"gallery-2-col" %}
 [![Photograph of book wrap](/assets/images/paper-53-book-wrap.jpg)](/assets/images/paper-53-book-wrap-lg.jpg) [![Photograph of the handmade seal](/assets/images/paper-53-book-seal.jpg)](/assets/images/paper-53-book-seal-lg.jpg)
 {% endfigure %}

 If you've ever owned a Classic Moleskine notebook a few of the details printed on the inside front cover and first page should be familiar.

-{% figure caption:"I've seen this *reward* page somewhere else before haven't I..." class:"half" %}
+{% figure caption:"I've seen this *reward* page somewhere else before haven't I..." class:"gallery-2-col" %}
 [![Photograph of book wrap](/assets/images/paper-53-book-heart-moleskine.jpg)](/assets/images/paper-53-book-heart-moleskine-lg.jpg) [![Photograph of the handmade seal](/assets/images/paper-53-book-reward.jpg)](/assets/images/paper-53-book-reward-lg.jpg)
 {% endfigure %}